 Oct.
 21, 2013

-Ryan Garbutt, Brenden Dillon and Shawn Horcoff scored during the final 10 minutes of the first period for Dallas, and Campbell made 41 saves.
+Ryan Garbutt, Brenden Dillon and Shawn Horcoff scored during the final 10 minutes of the first period for Dallas.
+Jack Campbell made 41 saves in his NHL debut.

 Anaheim goalie Frederik Andersen also made his NHL debut in net, replacing Jonas Hiller at the start of the second with a 3-1 deficit.
 Andersen stopped all 24 shots he faced, two days after he was promoted from Norfolk of the AHL because of Viktor Fasth's lower-body injury.

 In other games Sunday, the Blue Jackets beat the Canucks 3-1 and the Predators had a 3-1 win over the Jets.